aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/drawing-text-and-fonts/_index.md

 - Begin by creating a `Bitmap` object.
 - Initialize a new `Graphics` object using the created bitmap object.
 - Specify the necessary string format parameters, such as string alignment and line alignment, to achieve the desired formatting.
-- Utilize the `DrawString` method to effortlessly draw formatted text on the bitmap.
+- Utilize the `drawString()` method to effortlessly draw formatted text on the bitmap.

-{{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-FormatText-FormatText.cs" >}}
+{{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-TextFonts-FormatText-FormatText.java" >}}

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/TextFonts/FormatText_out.png" alt="Format text" width="500" />